-We may be a fairly new member group of Cycling UK but our roots go back 25 years.
+We may be a fairly new member group of Cycling UK but our roots go back over 27 years.

 Prior to becoming a Cycling UK member group in mid-2014 we were called the Phoenix Cycling Club.
 It was a social cycling club as distinct from a sports cycling club which meant that it comprised friends who occasionally met up to cycle and socialise, sharing the cost of any club activity in which we took part.